ahlersml/MyCleaningLog/README.md

 Phones Internal Clock

-List of Rooms and cleaning items contained.
+List of Rooms and cleaning items contained

 **ASSUMPTIONS**

-Common cleaning items for each room
+Common cleaning tasks for each room

 ###### **EXAMPLES**